okfde/2013.archiv.codefor.de/_stories_en/muenchen-transparent.md

 og-image: /assets/projects/muenchen/Muenchen-Transparent.png # used for facebook & twitter card

-title: EN München Transparent - Kommunalpolitik leicht gemacht
+title: Munich Transparent – Local Politics Made Easy
-where: München
+where: Munich
-when: Juni, 2015
+when: June, 2015
 links: # first one is used in subline
 - name: www.muenchen-transparent.de
   url: https://www.muenchen-transparent.de/